My particular attitude to counselling and psychotherapy

 I am UKCP registered as a Psychotherapist, and on the UKCP list of approved Supervisors.

 Counsellor: I commenced part-time work as a Humanistic Counsellor in private practice in 1985.
-My counselling work is ongoing and has expanded to include Couples Counselling, following further training at the Metanoia Institute.
+My counselling work is ongoing and expanded to include Couples Counselling following further training at the Metanoia Institute.

-Psychotherapist: My practice as a counsellor at Wadebridge developed to include psychotherapy in 1993 and is ongoing.
-Since my recent retirement from Osteopathy, I am also in practice in Truro.
+Psychotherapist: My practice as a counsellor at Wadebridge developed to include psychotherapy in 1993.
+In addition, I have a Truro-based practice since May 2015.

 [For more information about Clinical Supervision: www.supervisioncornwall.co.uk]